logo for matrixlab-examples.com

 Polynomials

-Polynomials are used so commonly in algebra, geometry and math in general that Matlab has special commands to deal with them.
-The polynomial 2x4 + 3x3 − 10x2 − 11x + 22 is represented in Matlab by the array [2, 3, -10, -11, 22] (coefficients of the polynomial starting with the highest power and ending with the constant term).
+The polynomial 2x4 + 3x3 − 10x2 − 11x + 22 is represented in Matlab by the array [2, 3, -10, -11, 22] (the coefficients of the polynomial are starting with the highest power and ending with the constant term, which means power zero).
 If any power is missing from the polynomial its coefficient must appear in the array as a zero.

 Here are some examples of the things that Matlab can do with polynomials.
 I suggest you experiment with the code…